 Enrollment is official only when students have been formally accepted by the program, paid the program deposit, and submitted the completed and signed enrollment agreement to the WSP Administrative Office of the school.
 Payment of tuition and fees is a requirement for continued enrollment; all fees must be paid for the entire program before a student will receive a certificate of completion.
 Students are subject to suspension for missing or delinquent fees.
 I further understand my graduation date is subject to change depending on my timely completion of all program requirements.

-Admission is at the discretion of the faculty chair of the program for which the student is enrolled.
-At a minimum, students must possess a bachelor’s degree and meet the minimum criteria for admission into the School and the program for which the student is enrolled.
+Admission is at the discretion of the Director of Education and Membership and the Chair of the program for which the student is enrolled.
+WSP will based its admissions decisions on an overall evaluation of applicants' mental health experience, merits, strengths, and weaknesses.
+At a minimum, applicants must possess an advanced degree in a mental health-related field and meet the minimum criteria for admission into the School and the program for which the student is enrolled.

 Tuition & Fees